yogeshthosare/ts/README.md

 storage, it reads the data from the database/file and dumps the output and prints records line-by-line.

-B] Approach -

-I have maintained a queuesize and workers, data will be fetched into the queue and then safely saved into database by worker in background asynchronously.

-Data is also stored in memory.
-Any request on second port fetches the data from in-memory if avalable else fetches it from database and dumps output line by line.

-Service is designed in structured way depending on the functionality of each component.

-Have used gorm library for better db orm model support.

-Log file is maintained seperately.

 C] How to run main service ?